fixpcgame/Mobile-Games/README.md

 Tapping falling presents opens a pop-up giving players a **30% chance of an instant big reward for free** — normally taking minutes to earn.
 Players are motivated to click.
 It would feel be a loss not to!

-This pop-up is **opt-in**, ensuring **friendly discoverability of ad options.** The remaining 70% of the time, we offer an ad for a much larger reward worth tens of minutes of gameplay.
+Viewing this pop-up is **opt-in**, ensuring **friendly discoverability of ad options.** The remaining 70% of the time, we offer an ad for a much larger reward worth tens of minutes of gameplay.

-It’s not aggressive: players can dismiss the ad and the **expected value of clicking far outweighs the cost** (30% chance of a major reward vs 70% chance of dismissing a message).
+Players can dismiss the ad and the **expected value of clicking to open a pop-up far outweighs the cost** (30% chance of a major reward vs 70% chance of dismissing a message).

 **Randomised rewards** keep players **anticipating high-value outcomes** during the time's they are lowballed, eagerly awaiting the next present rather than settle for the current offer, subtly driving engagement while supporting monetisation.